discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 Check the [gear optimizer](https://optimizer.discretize.eu/) for more gear variants!

-Note: This setup is assuming you use stat infusions.
+Note: This setup assumes you use stat infusions.
 If you do not use stat infusions, <Item id="82791"/> is a damage increase.
 Additionally, if you want to optimise further, stats and runes will change using different combinations of <Item id="91805"/>, <Item id="43360"/>, <Item id="9443"/>, <Item id="50082"/> and <Item id="73191"/>!
 The difference is negligibly small though.
 Two impact gear sets are mostly included because the eagle setup uses fewer precise infusions while the potion setup keeps deadeye runes.
 Choose whatever is more convenient.

 </Character>